-The average age of the Public Service workforce as at 30 June 2020 was 44.2 years.
-The average age of the workforce has been trending down slightly from a peak in 2015-16 of 44.8 years.
-Before then the workforce had been aging steadily, with the average age in 2000 being 40.8 years.
+The average age of the Public Service workforce as of 30 June 2021 was 44.0 years.
+The average age of the workforce has been trending down slightly from a peak in 2015–16 of 44.8 years.
+Before then, the workforce had been aging steadily, with the average age in 2000 being 40.8 years.

-The proportion of the Public Service workforce that is 55 years or older has increased over the last 19 years, from 10.3% in 2000 to 23.8% in 2020.
+The proportion of the Public Service workforce that is 55 years or older has dropped slightly in 2021 to 23.5%.
+This follows increases from 10.3% in 2000 to 23.8% in 2020.
 This broadly reflects what happened in the overall New Zealand labour force where the proportion of workers aged 55 years and over went from around 12% to 24% over the same period.
-The trend towards a younger and more ethnically diverse Public Service is continuing with the average age in the Public Service now 44.2 years.
-Public servants under the age of 35 now make up 29% of the workforce, compared with 24% in 2012.
+Public servants under the age of 35 now make up 30% of the workforce, compared with 24% in 2012.

-The following graph shows that for most occupational groups the average age has increased over the past decade.
-However, the rate of the increase has slowed over the past few years, with Policy Analysts and Inspectors and Regulatory Officers getting younger on average.
-Pacific and Asian employees have a younger age profile than European staff and this may contribute to greater diversity in the Public Service in coming years.
+The following graph shows that for most occupational groups the proportion of staff aged 55 and over has increased over the past decade.
+However, the rate of increase has slowed in recent years.
+Over the same period, the average age for most occupational groups has stayed broadly level.
+By occupational group, the most notable change is in the average age of policy analysts, which has decreased from 40.8 to 38.6 over the past decade.
+Pacific and Asian employees have a younger age profile than European staff, and this may contribute to greater diversity in the Public Service in coming years.